 Including smaller financing such as the completed $40.36 million equity offering by Jushi Holdings on January 7, Subversive Capital Acquisition private placement upsizing and newly-announced Planet 13 $50 million bought deal, U.S. cannabis operators have raised close to C$1 billion in the first two weeks of 2021.

 Market Conducive For Capital Raising

 With equity offerings forming the bulk of recent capital raises, MSOs are capitalizing on the large market increases in share values over the past couple of quarters.
 Higher equity prices maximize the amount of capital that can be raised relative to equity issued, thereby minimizing dilutive effects to shareholders.

-As seen in the chart below, price action in U.S. MSOs has been running hot—as indicted by AdvisorShares Pure US Cannabis ETF.
+As seen in the chart below, price action in U.S. MSOs has been running hot in 2021 —as indicted by AdvisorShares Pure US Cannabis ETF.
 The security displays strong upward trending momentum, having never registered a weekly close below its 7-period exponential moving average.
 The ETF’s top holdings—which include Green Thumb Industries (10.94%), Trulieve Cannabis (10.79%) and Curaleaf (10.60%)—has risen on a similar linear path.